 - bile salt sodium deoxycholate dissolves streptococcus pneumonia which is observed by a clearing of the turbidity with 10 -15 minutes.

-- Other non bile and bile salts soluble like streptococcus viridans and other streptococci are not dissolve therefore no clearing of turbidity
+- Other non bile and bile salts soluble like enter streptococcus viridans and other streptococci are not dissolve therefore no clearing of turbidity

 Material required for Bile solubility test

 - 02 tube (One for Control C while the other for test T)

 - Start by Emulsify several colonies of the test organism on a test tube containing about 2 ml normal saline in order to give a turbid suspension